Staff

 Kara

-Kara is a recent graduate of the University of Maryland who majored in English; she worked on Empowering the Ages’ grant research, as well as assisted with ETA’s social media and Light A Spark.
-Kara enjoys reading in her spare time.
+Kara worked on Empowering the Ages’ grant research, and assisted with ETA’s social media and Light A Spark.
+She enjoys reading in her spare time.

 Pearl